run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 As per instructions:

+* Verify that the `mpijob` custom resource does not currently exist in the cluster by running `kubectl get crds | grep mpijobs`.
+If it does, delete it by running `kubectl delete crd mpijobs.kubeflow.org`
 * Clone tag `v0.2.3` (and not master)
 * `vi mpi-operator/deploy/v1alpha2/mpi-operator.yaml`:
   * search for `mpioperator/mpi-operator:latest` and change it to `mpioperator/mpi-operator:v0.2.3`.